DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 5. Click OK.

 **Learning to use VBA**

 Once you have the developer tab set up in Excel, you are on track to learning the VBA language.
 There are a wide range of free training websites that will teach the basics.
 Also, resources such as stackexchange can enhance further development of the nuances of the language.

+**Conclusion**

+VBA is a powerful tool to be used in conjuction with applications such as Microsoft Excel.
+It is a straightforward language to learn, with a lot of helpful resources available for it online.
+It is also beneficial because most users will have access to a program in which to use it without the need for any additional downloads.

 **References**